Particular/docs.particular.net/nservicebus/logging/usage.md

 - nservicebus/logging-writing
 ---

-Writing to logging from your code is straightforward.
-Set up a single static field to a `ILog` in your classes, and then use it in all your methods, like this:
+Writing to logging from code is straightforward.
+Set up a single static field to a `ILog` in the classes, and then use it in all methods, like this:

 snippet:UsingLogging